-Last Revision Date: June 9, 2017
+Last Revision Date: December 23, 2019

 What are cookies?

-- "Web beacons" (also known as internet tags, single-pixel GIFs, clear GIFs and invisible GIFs): A Web beacon is a piece of software code on a Web page or in an e-mail message that is used to track pages viewed or messages opened.
-Web beacons tell the Site server information such as the IP address and browser type related to the visitor's computer.
-Web beacons may be placed in online advertisements that bring people to this Site and on different pages of the Site.
+- Web Beacons.
+A web beacon is a piece of software code on a web page or in an e-mail message that is used to track pages viewed or messages opened.
+Web beacons tell the web site server information such as the IP address and browser type related to the visitor's computer.
+Web beacons may be placed in online advertisements that bring people to our site and on different pages of our site.
 Web beacons provide us with information on how many times a page is opened and which information is consulted.
+Web beacons are also known as internet tags, single-pixel GIFs, clear GIFs, and invisible GIFs.

-Certain Web browsers and other programs may be used to signal your preferences to Roche about how or whether Roche or third parties may collect information about your online activities.
+Certain web browsers and other programs may be used to signal your preferences to Roche about how or whether Roche or third parties may collect information about your online activities.
 Currently, Roche does not respond to such signals.

 What choices do you have regarding the delivery of targeted advertisements on third-party sites?